bookofproofs/bookofproofs.github.io/_sources/history/20th-century/seidel-jaap.md

 * We end this biography with two tributes to Seidel.
 * Many mathematicians, especially young ones, were influenced by Jaap.
 * Jaap's work makes connections with several branches in mathematics, and he had struck friendships with mathematicians all over the world.
-* Many of us have been warmly welcomed by Jaap and Ada into their home and into their family.

 Born 19 August 1919, The Hague, The Netherlands.
 Died 8 May 2001, Eindhoven, The Netherlands.